joshgerdes/jekyll-uno/_drafts/just-in-time-access-to-azure-virtual-machines.md

 This reduces exposure to attacks while providing easy access when you need to connect to a VM.

 Today we are going to use the Azure Portal, and configure Just-in-Time access for RDP for a Windows virtual machine, running in Microsoft Azure which has a public IP.

+This article assumes you have the authority and permissions (_at least Security Administrator role)_ to configure and pay for Defender for Cloud

+### Configure Defender for Cloud